What does every good story have in common? OK — aside from having a beginning, a middle and an end?

 - Minis: Sometimes, less is more.
 Short snippets of teaser information can better capture and engage the increasingly shorter attention span of the modern consumer.

 Don’t feel as though your digital marketing campaign has to be constrained to just 1 of these techniques.
 Depending on your target market, using a combination of 2 multimedia elements or pulling from all 3 might be exactly what you need to tell your brand story.
 Just remember that all these elements will end up as branded content, which means they need to fully reflect your quality and values.
 (Hint: Branded content and content marketing aren’t the same, but they have a lot of overlap!

 Get weekly insights, advice and opinions about all things digital marketing.

 Thanks for subscribing!
 Keep an eye out for a Welcome email from us shortly.
 If you don’t see it come through, check your spam folder and mark the email as “not spam.”

 OK — we know what digital storytelling is.
 But what does it actually look like in practice?
-Let’s dive into 5 of the most unique digital marketing examples from the past year:
+Let’s dive into 8 of the most unique digital marketing examples from across different industries:

 4. Spotify and Harry Styles

-In the “Only You” ad, the company plays on this, comedically highlighting a listener who played Harry Styles’ song over 15 times in a row.
-By providing a personalized breakdown of users’ listening habits, Spotify works to connect with consumers by focusing on what sets each of us apart.
+In the “Only You” ad, the company plays on this narrative, comedically highlighting a listener who played Harry Styles’ song over 15 times in a row.
+By providing a personalized breakdown of users’ listening habits, Spotify works to connect with its audience by focusing on what sets each of us apart.

 5. Dove and the Reverse Selfie